-In this course, we survey theories and practices in American Eduation in the U.S.
+In this course, we survey theories and practices in American eduation in the United

-based on analyses of current practices and future projections.
-The course includes
+States. based on analyses of current practices and future projections.
+The course

-an introduction to the history of education; educational philosophies; effective teaching,
+includes an introduction to the history of education; educational philosophies; effective

-educational assessment theories and practices; schools and curricula; and social,
+teaching, educational assessment theories and practices; schools and curricula; and

-political, and economic forces that shape contemporary schooling and assessment.
-Coursework
+social, political, and economic forces that shape contemporary schooling and assessment.

-includes readings, lectures, dialog, simulations, guest speakers, peer teaching in
+Coursework includes readings, lectures, dialog, simulations, guest speakers, peer

 Contemplative Education courses are taught through the mode of 'contemplative teaching'

 in every session.
 Using this method, professors model contemplative teaching strategies